 118 The recourse that can be had to surrounding circumstances is not a roving inquiry into the detailed history of the pre-contract communications and business dealings between the parties to a contract.
 This is because the fundamental starting point is the terms within the contract itself, and recourse to the surrounding circumstances of the contract is to serve the purpose of giving meaning to those terms.

-Here is Justice Bleby showing rather more willingness to look at surrounding circumstances than the more classical analysis, that this can only be done in cases of ambiguity, or where a claim is made for rectification.
+Here the Court showed rather more willingness to look at surrounding circumstances than the more classical analysis, that this can only be done in cases of ambiguity, or where a claim is made for rectification.

 124 However, neither this principle nor an “entire contract” clause will prevent the implication of terms where that is necessary to give effect to the contract’s true intent and purpose.
 The circumstances where additional terms will be implied are less restrictive where a contract is not complete on its face.
 However where, as in this case, the parties have agreed on many and detailed provisions governing their contractual relations, a more stringent test is required.

-The fact that Justice Bleby applied a more stringent test did not prevent him from implying some pretty significant terms in this case.
+The fact that the Court applied a more stringent test did not prevent it from implying some significant terms in this case.

 159 The Article so amended read, for the purposes of the EC&I contract:

 3.3.1 Performance of the EC&I Works

 (a) Subcontractor shall perform the EC&I Works in accordance with the terms and provisions of this Electrical and C & I Contract and will ensure that Performance Guarantees in any area which fall within the Subcontractor works scope that the Refurbished Facility achieves the Performance Guarantees.